 - 1 big pack of chicken wings (about 20 full wings)

 - 1/2 cup olive oil

 - salt and pepper

-Remove the lemon, garlic & rosemary chicken wings from the marinade and pat with paper towels to dry.
-Place them in the container they were sitting in, in the refrigerator, and pour the 2 tablespoons of oil over them tossing them with your hands to distribute the oil.
+- Remove the marinated chicken wings from the bag and pat with paper towels to dry.
+Place them in the cosserole and pour the 2 tablespoons of oil over them tossing them with your hands to distribute the oil.
 Let sit out on the counter for at least 30 minutes to 1 hour for the wings to come to room temperature.
 Season the chicken wings well with salt and pepper.

-Grill Method: Preheat the grill.
-Oil the grate.
+- Preheat the grill.
+Oil the grate to prevent sticking.
 Place the wings up-side-down on the grill and cook over medium heat for about 8 minutes.
-Flip, and cook for about 8 minutes more.
+Flip, and cook for about 8 minutes more - the exact timing will depend on your grill.
 The wings are done when the juices run clear after being pierced with a sharp knife or the internal temperature reads 165 degrees F.